Red grouse and licensing

 Code of Practice on Grouse Moor Management

-The Code of Practice will set out what you must do to ensure that your grouse moor management complies with all the relevant regulations.
-The Code will also provides links to moorland management best practice guidance.
-It will be a condition of the licence that you comply with the Code.
+The Code of Practice sets out what you must do to ensure that your grouse moor management complies with all the relevant regulations.
+The Code also provides links to moorland management best practice guidance.
+It is a condition of the licence that you must have regard for the Code of practice.

 Last updated: